OpenHome is an app that helps homeowners understand and manage their property through clear insights.

 Starting point

 The product direction was already defined by the founder, who had validated key assumptions and outlined a feature set.
+My role was to translate this vision into a clear, usable interface and product experience.

 Instead of starting from scratch, I focused on structuring and designing the interface in Figma — turning a list of features into a coherent product experience.